openpublishoperation/devops-learn-pr/docs/git/race-to-push.md

 from B to C, without having to move backward through the DAG.

 Side note: Git allows you to override this behavior with a force push.
-However, VSTS and many other services allow you to configure the repo to block force pushes to important branches like master.
+However, Azure DevOps and many other services allow you to configure the repo to block force pushes to important branches like master.
 It’s generally a good idea to prevent arbitrary pushes to shared branches.